orb-lang/espalier/doc/md/espalier/node.md

 `pred` is either a string, which matches to `id`, or a function, which takes a Node and returns true or false on some premise\.

+Stubbed out, because it can cause the interpreter to throw a spurious error\.

+Which is\.\.\. bad\.

 ```lua
 local function _qualifies(ast, pred)
    if type(pred) == 'string' then